amidaware/trmm-docs/docs/install_agent.md

 ## Script for full agent uninstall

-You can always use this to silently uninstall agent on workstations:
+You can always use this to silently uninstall the agent on workstations:

 ```cmd
 "C:\Program Files\TacticalAgent\unins000.exe" /VERYSILENT